 As the #1 Spider-Man fan on planet Earth, I also have very fond memories of the art job Severin did in wrapping up the Belladonna storyline in Peter Parker, the Spectacular Spider-Man #47-48 (Oct.-Nov.
 1980).
 Said storyline took up a big chunk of 1980 and also marked Roger Stern’s debut writing the webhead.

 You don’t see linework that impeccably clean and beautiful on most superhero stories from that era.
 Credit Bruce Patterson for the wonderful inking job he did here as well.
 (Kudos also for the cover Frank Miller gave us for issue #48.)

 And from the Things-I-Never-Knew-Before Department: I just learned Severin designed Spider-Woman’s original costume.
 Since Sal Buscema drew her debut in Marvel Spotlight #32 (Feb.
-1977), I had just always assumed was the designer—live and learn.
+1977), I had just always assumed he was the designer.
+Live and learn.
 Most of you may know the costume as seen on the cover of the first regular issue of Spider-Woman (and from the eponymous Saturday morning cartoon that ran on the ABC network from 1979 to 1980), but the original design was slightly different.
 First off, she wore a closed cowl, so no long, flowing hair.

 Secondly, the back torso (and only the torso) was black with the yellow web emblem.
 It sort of evoked a black widow spider (not to be confused with Black Widow the character).

 This always struck me as a very radical, funky design.
 The rest was the same as the better known, classic costume—red and yellow, with the black lines and abdomen web emblem.
 One of my favorite superhero costume designs ever.